30 June Stadium stampede

-During the 30 June Stadium stampede, 28 football fans died on 8 February 2015 in a confrontation with the police at the gates of 30 June Stadium during a league match between two Cairo clubs, Zamalek and ENPPI.
+The 30 June Stadium stampede, which occurred in Egypt on 8 February 2015, resulted in the deaths of 28 football fans in a confrontation with the police.
+The stampede took place at the gates of 30 June Stadium during a league match between two Cairo clubs, Zamalek and ENPPI.

 Most of the dead were crushed to death and suffocated when the crowd stampeded after police used tear gas to clear the fans trying to force their way into the stadium.
-Egypt's former ultra fans are notorious for leading the 2011 Egyptian revolution and had many problems with the police, banners or chants were at times displayed at matches insulting the police.
-Egypt has designated ultra groups as terrorist groups.
+Egypt's ultras are notorious for leading the 2011 Egyptian revolution and had many problems with the police, with chants and banners, insulting the police, displayed at matches.